Lycium barbarum: United Kingdom

 Lycium barbarum has been used since the 18th century in the United Kingdom for hedging, especially in coastal districts.
 Its red berries are attractive to a wide variety of British birds.

 The plant continues to grow wild in UK hedgerows.
 On 15 January 2003, the Department for Environment, Food and Rural Affairs launched a project to improve the regulations protecting traditional countryside hedgerows, and specifically mentioned Duke of Argyll's Tea Tree as one of the species to be found growing in hedges located in Suffolk Sandlings, Hadleigh, Bawdsey, near Ipswich, and Walberswick.

 Importation of mature Lycium barbarum plants into the United Kingdom from most countries outside Europe is illegal, due to the possibility they could be vectors of diseases attacking Solanaceae crops, such as potato or tomato.

 Australia

 Lycium barbarum introduced to Australia became naturalised in south-eastern coastal and sub-coastal regions, and is regarded as an environmental weed in the states of Victoria and Tasmania.
 It is often found growing in disturbed sites, native bushland, and riverbanks, often forming dense thickets along the latter.
-It overlaps and is often confused with Lycium ferocissimum, a similar species originating from Africa.
+It overlaps and is often confused with Lycium ferocissimum, a similar but spinier species originating from Africa.